SoftwareSimms/SoftwareSimms/README.md

 I'm Jack Simms, a versatile and dynamic Technical Project Manager with a strong foundation in DevOps and Full Stack Development.
 With a First-Class BSc (Hons) in Software Engineering, I have a proven track record in leading innovative IT projects, driving efficiency, and delivering exceptional results.
-My technical expertise spans Python, JavaScript, Azure, Kubernetes, and Docker, among others.
+My technical expertise spans Python, JavaScript, Azure, Kubernetes and Docker, among others.

 ## 🏆 Highlights
 - **Project Management:** Successfully managed and delivered multiple technical projects, enhancing efficiency and user satisfaction.